SanliFaez/FAIR-Battery/README.md

 ### Active students

-The following students are currently conrtibuting to the project
+The following students are currently contributing to the project

 - Catherine Doherty - University College Utrecht
 - Nicolas Barker - Delft University of Technology